RandyKdev/30DaysOfFLutter/README.md

 # flutter_30_days_of_code

-Every branch of this repo is named accordingly to the days.
+Every branch of this repo is named according to days.
 To get to a particular day, just checkout the branch with that day number

 # Details